gkaramanis/Lynch/README.md

 ## Installation

-You can install the released version of Lynch from [github](https://CRAN.R-project.org) with:
+You can install the released version of **Lynch** from GitHub with:

 ``` r
 devtools::install_github("gkaramanis/Lynch")